kathysledge/smig/docs/schema-reference/relations.md

 ### Multiple target types

-Relations can connect to different table types:
+A relation's "to" side can accept multiple table types, useful for polymorphic relationships:

 ```typescript
 const mentions = defineRelation({